 In many instances, rabbits kept in hutches, pet stores, or laboratories do not receive enough stimulation or physical space to demonstrate their full behavioral repertoire.
 Owners of house rabbits know these are intelligent creatures with distinct personalities and a range of behaviors.
 In this educational handout, clients can review normal husbandry, age, and sex-related behavior as well as normal sounds and actions like chewing and digging.
 The challenges of multi-rabbit households are also discussed.

 Vitamin A plays an important role in maintaining a healthy….

 Better safe than sorry.
-Avian veterinarians rely on such a wide range of information because it is generally considered best to err on the side of caution.
-The following list divides potential danger foods into three categories…
+Veterinary health professionals rely on a wide range of information because it is generally considered best to err on the side of caution.
+This client educational handout divides potential danger foods into three categories.

 Many parrots instinctively strive for a position of dominance within their flock (your household).
 Many of the behavioral problems that can arise from such a situation, may be prevented when…

 Toxic plants reported in small animals include aloe vera, Amanita mushrooms, Amaryllis sp…

 Many companion parrot species originate from tropical environments with high humidity in which they bathe often.
 Even parrots from arid environments enjoy and benefit from bathing.
 Bathing stimulates preening and is essential for normal feather health.
 In fact, inadequate bathing and low humidity have often been linked to feather picking.
 Use this client education handout to explore bird bathing methods as well as Do’s and Don’t’s to encourage the pet bird to bathe or shower.